ConciseCSS/concise.css/CONTRIBUTING.md

 # Coding Style Guide

-Concistency is great, especially when writing code.
+Consistency is great, especially when writing code.
 Here we have a few simple guidelines to follow if you are going to be contributing to Concise.

 ## HTML